npiper/ghactions-accelerator/README.md

 1. Clone this repository or copy the shell script to your local machine.
 2. Open a terminal and navigate to the directory containing the script.
-3. Make the script executable if needed: `chmod +x create-repo.sh`.
+3. Make the script executable if needed: `chmod +x createNewRepo.sh`.
 4. Run the script, providing the desired repository name as an argument: `./create-repo.sh <repository-name>`.
 5. The script will create the repository and print the owner/repo name and the HTTPS format remote URL.